Bhavik-Gilbert/A-Star_Pathfinder/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/Bhavik-Gilbert/A-Star_Pathfinder)

 ## About
 A command line pathfinding application making use of the heuristic A* algorithm.
-Application places a 20 random obstacles in a 10 by 10 grid and outputs the shortest path from the start to end point.
+The application places 20 random obstacles in a 10 by 10 grid and outputs the shortest path from the start to the endpoint.
 If no path is possible, reassessment of the route occurs and a path removing the least number of obstacles is given.